fred-aghq/chibi-client/README.md

 - open `<webui_url>/chibi`.
 It is normally `http://localhost:7860/chibi`.

 ### Using as standalone
-- cloning this repo, then run `npm run dev` or serve with any web server.
+- clone this repo, then run `npm run dev` or serve with any web server.

 ## Custom Workflows (WIP)
+### How to
+There's no particular recommend method, what I would do is:

+1. Export workflow from ComfyUi (**Workflow > Export (API)**)
+2. Create a new folder `workflows` in the root of this folder (same level as this README you're reading right now!)
+3. Copy workflow JSON file to `workflows`
+4. Replace each relevant node input value in the workflow JSON with the appropriate placeholder tag (see below)
+5. You should see the workflow filename appear in the workflow dropdown (NOT YET IMPLEMENTED >=] )

 ### Placeholders
 This list may not be 100% up-to-date. see `src/workflow/functions/mapUserInputToTemplateToken.js`